 (For those organizing their own panels, 3 to 4 presenters per panel is desired, and are subject to the same requirements as detailed above.)
 All documents submitted must be in MS Word file and bear the name of the presenter, their affiliation, and the theme under which the paper would be most appropriate.
 Send abstracts and questions to the conference programme committee at firstname.lastname@example.org .

-Content owner: Centre for Middle Eastern and North African Studies Last updated: 21 May 2019 11:45am
+Content owner: Centre for Research into Global Power, Inequality and Conflict Last updated: 21 May 2019 11:45am